COVID-19 in Uganda

 Family Relief Packages

 The lockdown has created rising tensions in the home, putting women and children at increased risk of violence and abuse.
 We are working together with our partners in the Uganda Police Force to respond and support women and girls during this challenging time.
 Our Program Director and Program Assistant are supporting survivors of violence with psycho-social support and managing our Emergency Fund that provides financial support for girls and women in need of medical or food assistance.

-Youth-friendly Information Dissemination
+Online Information Dissemination

 GUIU is using its online platforms to reach Ugandan youth with accurate information and to promote good health and well-being during the COVID-19 lockdown.
 Our young and passionate team is coming together to produce podcasts, go Live on Instagram, host Tweet Chats, share infographics, and more.